EGmux/TheoryOfComputation/unit2/tese-church-turing.typ

 - paste the copied contents to the left of the marker, add a dot to the marker without a dot and create a marker,without a dot, in the position Immediately to the left of the first copied position
   - make sure to offset the cursor enough from the marker so to not overwrite it!

+=== 3.12 A Turing machine with left reset is similar to an ordinary Turing machine, but the transition function has the form
+\

+#math.equation(block:true,
+  $ delta: Q times Gamma -> Q times Gamma times {R, "RESET"} $ )

+*If *$delta(q,a) = (r,b,"RESET")$*, when  the machine is in state q reading an a, the machine's head jumps to the left-hand end of the tape after it writes b on the tape and enters state r.
+Note that these machines do not have the usual ability to move the head one symbol left.
+Show that Turing machines with left reset recognize the classes of Turing-recognizable languages.*

+we need to convert a L-reset to a normal recognizer, we'll do as follows.

+let's first identify the constraint

+the machine can't move 1 head left as a normal turing machine, we need to build that feature with this machine

+the modification is as follows

+for each transition function of the form

 // #math.equation(block: true, $ case(delta, 1) $)